Ruy41321/IceSkatingDedicatedServer/README.md

 ## 🔍 Troubleshooting

 ### Game Server Won't Start

+- If you encounter an error relative the start_server.sh file you probably have to change the EOF of the file
-- Verify the dedicated server build exists in `game_server/build/`
+- Verify the dedicated server build exists in `docker/game_server/build/`
 - Check the executable has proper permissions
 - Review game server logs: `docker-compose logs game_server`